Create Command Line Backup to Protect Your Computer

 System Clone

-1. Clone system to disk 0 and using partition alignment to optimize for SSD
+1. Clone the system to disk 0, utilizing partition alignment to optimize performance on an SSD.

 DiskMasterX /c /t System /d 0 /a

-2. Clone system to disk 0, and wait for the operation to complete.
+2. 1.
+Clone the system to disk 0, and wait for the operation to complete.

 DiskMasterX /c /t system /d 0 /w 1

-3. Clone system to disk 0, and don't wait for the operation to complete.
+3. Clone the system to disk 0 and do not wait for the operation to complete.

 DiskMasterX /c /t system /d 0 /w 0